Shanci-Li/Shanci-Li.github.io/index.md

 <div align="center">
 	<font size="+1"><h1><b>What are people talking about?</b></h1></font>
 </div>
+&nbsp;
 <div align="justify"><p>
   The Brexit was not decided and finished in one moment.
 It has been last for 4 years.
 There are numerous issues to discuss and negotiate during the procedure.
 We are curious about the content of quotations so that we can gain more insight of what the British people care most about Brexit.
 Here we apply topic detection techniques to get the topic of these quotations.
 First, we build the tf-idf matrix of the quotations shown in the newspapers and visualize the most frequent ones as below:
+&nbsp;
 <div align="center">
   <img src="/img/WordClouds_of_Topics.png" class="img-centered" style="width:100%; height=100%;">
+&nbsp;
 </div>
 <div align="justify"><p>
-  To further analyze the content of the quotations related to the Brexit, here we perform the LDA (Latent Dirichlet Allocation) topic detection model.
+  To further analyze the content of the quotations related to the Brexit, we perform the LDA (Latent Dirichlet Allocation) topic detection model.
 Through the analysis, the model achieves highest coherence when the assigned topic number is 4.
-Here is the distribution of the top 4 topic:
+The outputs of the algorithm is a distribution among the words in the topic, which means we represent a topic by a distribution of frequent words.
+This is very useful in recommendation system or information retrieval when we want to calculate the similarity and relation among different quotations.
+But it can not summarize a topic in a sentence or several meaningful phrases.
+So we observe the outputs of topic and summarize a topic manually.
 </p></div>

 <div align="center">